bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

   export URL="<Token Endpoint>"
   ```

-1. Run the following command to request a JWT token and export it to an environment variable (`TOKEN`):
+1. Run this command to request a JWT token and export it to an environment variable (`TOKEN`):

   ```sh
   RESPONSE=$(curl -X POST "$URL" \